-This is a great activity to use as an introduction to a space theme and/or for exploring properties of materials.
+This is a great space science challenge to use as an introduction to a space theme and/or for exploring properties of materials.

 You’re on the Space Station and need to do a space walk, but you’ve torn a big hole in your glove, how can you fix it?

 - Masking tape

 - Thick washing up glove